Associate Dean and Director of Advancement

 In addition to these academic roles at Tulane, Casius is Principal of Oystertree Consulting, where he concentrates in the areas of public housing development, affordable housing policy, and the impacts of design and construction on health outcomes, energy use and water use.

 Casius' research interests include affordable housing, public housing, green building design, and sustainable planning .

-Trained as an architect and a real estate attorney, Professor Pealer has over 16 years of community development experience, including four years as legal counsel for public housing authorities across the country implementing mixed-finance redevelopment projects.
-Professor Pealer has also worked in the nonprofit sector as the first Director of Affordable Housing at the U.S. Green Building Council (USGBC) and in the public sector as Assistant General Counsel for Real Estate at the District of Columbia Housing Authority (DCHA).
+Trained as an architect and a real estate attorney, Casius has over 18 years of community development experience, including four years as legal counsel for public housing authorities across the country implementing mixed-finance redevelopment projects.
+He has also worked in the nonprofit sector as the first Director of Affordable Housing at the U.S. Green Building Council (USGBC) and in the public sector as Assistant General Counsel for Real Estate at the District of Columbia Housing Authority (DCHA).

 In addition to being a regular speaker at professional conferences nationally, Casius was 2011 Chair of the American Institute of Architects (AIA) Housing Committee and is a current board member for Next City, a nonprofit organization with a mission to inspire social, economic and environmental change in cities through journalism and events around the world.
 He has been published in the ABA Journal of Affordable Housing and Community Development Law, the AIA Journal of Architecture, and Affordable Housing Finance Magazine.
 He is licensed to practice law in New York State and Washington, DC, and is a LEED Accredited Professional.